-The Diploma course will be initially offered to those with at least a graduate degree and with a minimum of 3 years of continuous experience of working with communities and governance processes as functionaries of government departments and governance bodies, or as community workers or functionaries of NGOs and development agencies or as leaders of mass organisations engaged on human rights and development issues,.
+The Diploma course will be initially offered to those with at least a graduate degree; preference will be given to those with about 2-3 years of continuous experience of working with communities and governance processes as functionaries of government departments and governance bodies, or as teachers, extension workers, community workers or functionaries of NGOs and development agencies or as leaders of mass organisations engaged on human rights and development issues,.

 The Diploma Course is envisaged as an integrated programme designed to equip practitioners with the knowledge, perspectives, theoretical and analytical capabilities to understand, comprehend and identify in governance practices the complex interplay of social, economic, cultural and political processes and to equip them with experiential and behavioural skills to design concrete, practical, equity-centric and democracy deepening interventions to change and transform these institutions and institutional processes to create people-centric, ecologically sustainable and just societies.